 Free Consultation for Puerto Rico Bond Loss Claims

-If you suffered losses from Puerto Rico municipal bonds, COFINA bonds, or Puerto Rico bond funds, we can evaluate whether your broker’s recommendations were suitable and whether you have a viable claim.
-With 10 years of experience on the defense side, Gary Varnavides knows how brokerage firms build their defenses and uses that knowledge to fight for investors.
+If you suffered losses from Puerto Rico municipal bonds, COFINA bonds, or Puerto Rico bond funds, Varnavides Law can evaluate whether your broker’s recommendations were suitable, whether key risks were disclosed, and whether timing and the record support a viable investor claim.